bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

     # -- Number of pods that are available after eviction as number or percentage (eg.: 50%).
     # @default -- `""` (defaults to 0 if not specified)
     minAvailable: ""
-    # -- Number of pods that are unavailable after eviction as number or percentage (eg.: 50%).
+    # -- Number of pods that are unavailable after eviction as number or percentage (e.g.: 50%).
 Has higher precedence over `minAvailable`
     maxUnavailable: ""
   image:
     # -- Bufstream Deployment container image repository.